matajoh/libnpy/README.md

     // the built-in tensor class also has a save method color.save("color.npy");

+    // we can peek at the header of the file npy::header_info header = npy::peek("color.npy");

     // we can load it back the same way color = npy::load<std::uint8_t, npy::tensor>("color.npy");